 To start, Race Face's Cinch line of bottom brackets are available in a range of different standards and sizes.
 This threaded BSA version weighs 87g and costs just a hair under $60.

-Race Face BBs use 6806 retainer bearings that are packed with waterproof grease and wiper seals so you can keep spinning along smoothly while keeping dust and mud on the outside of your bike instead of on the inside.
+Race Face bottom brackets use 6806 retainer bearings that are packed with waterproof grease and wiper seals so you can keep spinning along smoothly while keeping dust and mud on the outside of your bike instead of on the inside.

 For Easton's new 386 Evo bottom bracket, the brand subjected it to a 24-hour water invasion test.
 The test proved that the bottom bracket can perform well even in the worst wet weather conditions.

-The company also re-thought the grease it uses to pack the BB's stainless steel bearings.
+The company also rethought the grease it uses to pack the bottom bracket's stainless steel bearings.
 Easton found that using a thinner grease applied at the correct level is more durable than using a thicker grease.
 This offers better performance and protection when spinning at speed.

 Shimano's XTR groupset is one of the best MTB groupos available, so the XTR bottom bracket will provide similar quality and reliability.
-This BB uses the threaded, English standard.
-At 89g, the brand claims that the newest XTR BB is 19 grams lighter than the previous version.
-This means that riders are dealing with less rotational weight, and Shimano says that the seals have been improved on too, so dirt and mud stay out.
+This bottom bracket uses the threaded, English standard.
+At 89g, the brand claims that the newest XTR bottom bracket is 19 grams lighter than the previous version.
+Shimano says that the seals have been improved on too, so dirt and mud stay out.
 Another benefit of buying Shimano is it should be widely available at bike shops in case you need to buy a new one or need service done to it.

-E*Thirteen's threaded bottom brackets offer excellent compatability across a variety of bike types for a budget price.
-It will work with BSA or T47 type BB shells and uses custom bearings combined with high performance seals.
-This BB is available for cranks with 30mm or 24mm spindles and for frames with 68mm, 73mm, 83mm and 100mm threaded BB shells.
-There is also an option to buy a BB for road/gravel frames with 68mm BSA shells.
+E*Thirteen's threaded bottom brackets offer excellent compatibility across a variety of bike types for a budget price.
+It will work with BSA or T47-type bottom bracket shells and uses custom bearings combined with high-performance seals.
+This bottom bracket is available for cranks with 30mm or 24mm spindles and for frames with 68mm, 73mm, 83mm, and 100mm threaded bottom bracket shells.
+There is also an option to buy a bottom bracket for road/gravel frames with 68mm BSA shells.

 What to know about the best MTB bottom brackets